 The Application ID Information Element identifies the Application Client on the UE or in the Application Server.

 The Application ID is a string, which shall allow identifying 65535 different Application Clients.
-The Application ID is configured or provisoned in the Application Client or the Application Server.
+The Application ID is configured or provisioned in the Application Client or the Application Server.

 Editor's note: The number "65535" may be revisited in Stage 3.